land-systems/land-systems.github.io/content/publication/Jaenicke_2024/index.md

 ---
-title: Can we estimate farm size from field size\?
+title: Can we estimate farm size from field size?
 An empirical investigation of the field size to farm size relationship
 authors:
 - Clemens Jaenicke
 - Maximilian Wesemeyer